-- 1.A transfer is the asset change between two DeGate accounts, the assets remain in DeGate smart contract throughout the entire process.
-As for a withdrawal, assets will be transferred out of DeGate smart contract to a specific Ethereum mainnet address.
+A transfer moves assets between DeGate accounts, but the assets remain in the DeGate smart contract.
+In contrast, a withdrawal retrieves assets from the DeGate smart contract to a specified Ethereum mainnet address.

 Transfers are completed immediately, whereas withdrawals require waiting for the rollup to complete.